AnthonySteele/anthonysteele.github.io/TypeSystems.md

 ## conditional keywords

 One of the main uses of the `async` keyword is to signal that in the code that follows, `await` cannot be a variable name, it must be a keyword.
-If `await` cannot be a variable name, then the compiler could largely infer that it should be there from the presence of an `await` and a returned `Task`.
-So much method annotation is needed instead.
+If `await` cannot be a variable name, then the compiler could largely infer that `async` should be there from the presence of an `await` and a returned `Task`.
+But instead much method annotation is needed.

 ## New thinking